b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 **Solution 4.1**

-In chess, a game can end with one of three results: white win, black win or a draw.
-If we assume each of those options to be equally likely for two well matched chess players then the probability of each of the three results is `1/3` (this is our $H_{0}$).
+In chess, a game can end with one of the three results: white win, black win or a draw.
+If we assume each of those options to be equally likely for a two well matched chess players then the probability of each of the three results happening by chance is `1/3` (this is our $H_{0}$).

 So, similarly to our tennis example from @sec:statistics_intro_tennis the probability (one-tailed test) of Paul winning all six games is